JHU-PL-Lab/www-fpse/coding.md

 * [Bisect](https://github.com/aantron/bisect_ppx) will be used for code coverage.
 * [base_quickcheck](https://opensource.janestreet.com/base_quickcheck/) is a fuzz tester / automated test generator for OCaml.
 * [Lwt](https://ocsigen.org/lwt/latest/api/Lwt) is a non-preempting asychronous threads library.
-* [OCaml 5](https://github.com/kayceesrk/ocaml5-tutorial/) includes significant new features for concurrent programming: multi-core programming and effect handlers.
-OCaml 5 is currently in alpha.

 ### Development Environments for OCaml